-The study team also obtained the 'Facilities Master List' from DPS that contains detailed information on DLD offices and testing locations, size, whether it is a CDL test site, whether it is equipped with Kiosks, and other details.
+The study team also obtained the 'Facilities Master List' from TxDPS which contains detailed information on DLD offices and testing locations, size, whether it is a CDL test site, whether it is equipped with Kiosks, and other details.
 The study team performed a preliminary analysis of this database.
 The 'Facility Master List' was updated August 1, 2019.
 Therefore, all the analyses below are as of August 1, 2019.

-The database lists 233 locations.
-However, two of these (Houston Region Headquarters and Webster) are marked as neither a DLO nor a testing location; further these two locations do not appear in the DPS online tool for finding the nearest DLO.
-Therefore, the analyses below are based on 231 DLO and testing locations (1 location, Canton, is for CDL testing only).
+There are in total 233 locations in the database.
+However, 2 of these (Houston Region Headquarters and Webster) are marked as neither a driver license office (DLO) nor a testing location; further these two locations do not appear in the DPS online tool for finding a 'Driver's License Office nearest to You'.
+Therefore, the analyses below are based on 231 DLO and testing locations (1 location is for Commercial Driving Testing only - Canton CDL).